react-native-google-signin/google-signin/docs/android-guide.md

 Then re-download the `google-services.json` file, put it into your project (usually, the path is `android/app/google-services.json`) and rebuild your project.

 You may need to add your SHA certificate fingerprint to your Firebase config.
-Find your SHA1 fingerprint by following the instructions on this post: https://stackoverflow.com/questions/15727912/sha-1-fingerprint-of-keystore-certificate/33479550#33479550.
+Find your SHA1 fingerprint by following the instructions at [stackoverflow](https://stackoverflow.com/questions/15727912/sha-1-fingerprint-of-keystore-certificate/33479550#33479550).
 Then, go to https://console.firebase.google.com/, select your app, and add the SHA1 value under Project Settings (gear icon in the upper left) -> Your Apps -> SHA certificate fingerprints

 If you're passing `webClientId` in configuration object to `GoogleSignin.configure()` make sure it's correct and that it is of type web (NOT Android!).
 You can get your `webClientId` from [Google Developer Console](https://console.developers.google.com/apis/credentials).
 They're listed under "OAuth 2.0 client IDs".